mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 #### `rbac-service` sidecar

 If you enabled [Rönd](https://rond-authz.io/) on your microservice, you can find the `rbac-service` container in you microservice containers table and in the [Sidecars management section](/console/design-your-projects/sidecars.md) as well.
-This is a special sidecar and thus its configuration can be managed from the [Authorization page](/development_suite/api-console/api-design/authorization.md).
+This is a special sidecar and thus its configuration can only be managed from the dedicated [Authorization page](/development_suite/api-console/api-design/authorization.md).

 :::info
 When Rönd is enabled on a microservice, the only container that can be exposed on a port is `rbac-service`.
 All other containers present in the microservice, including the main container, will remain unexposed by default.
 In the microservice containers table, the exposure switch will be turned off and disabled.